How much does a firefighter make?

 Firefighters typically have an option for early retirement, most often a firefighter is only required to have 20 years of service with their company, but the actual amount of pension may vary due to location and additional years of service.
 For instance, in Indiana, a firefighter with 20 years of service would receive 50 percent of the salary of a first-class firefighter in pension and for every additional 6 months of service, they would receive an additional 1 percent until reaching the cap of 74 percent.

-In addition to salary information, anyone considering this career should take other factors into consideration to ensure that it is the career for them.
+In addition to salary information, anyone considering this career should take other factors into consideration to ensure that it is a career for them.